voxpupuli/puppet-jenkins/README.md

 * `unsecured` - Authentication is not required.

 Jenkins security is not managed by puppet unless jenkins::security is defined.

+### Overriding `config.xml`

+You can use a template for managing `authorizationStrategy`, `securityRealm` and `views` among other things.
+To do this, define your template via param `jenkins::global_config`.
+This param accepts a string that can be configured via ERB, EPP, hiera lookup, etc.

 ## Using from Github / source